This article has been updated from a previous version.

 On average, Canadians save thousands of dollars per year by comparing rates with us.

-Find the best MCAP mortgage rate.
+Find the best MCAP mortgage rate in just 3 minutes.

 have compared rates and saved money over the last 24 hours

 LowestRates.ca makes comparing mortgage rates a snap.
 We’re not a bank or broker, but we can show you which lender is offering the lowest mortgage rate in 3 minutes.
 Just let us know whether you’re buying a home, refinancing, or renewing.